There are many changes some women may expect to happen to your body after your baby’s birth including: Swollen feet.

 The uterus, bladder and rectum can all fall a bit as a result of labour.
 Usually, this is a temporary thing that resolves as you resume normal activity.

-Kegel exercises can help strengthen the pelvic floor muscles.
-Eat plenty of fruit and vegetables, and drink lots of water so you avoid straining with constipation.
+Exercises can help strengthen the pelvic floor muscles.
+Eat plenty of fruit and vegetables, and drink lots of water so you avoid straining with constipation, which can be painful after birth.

 The majority of women will tear a little bit during birth and about two-thirds of tears will need a few stitches (severe third-degree tears are rare and can reach to the muscles around the anus, they require stitching, often from a surgeon after the birth).
 Tears and stitches from tears and episiotomies can feel sore after birth and you can feel like your whole vaginal area is bruised.

-To ease the pain of stitches and tears and aid recovery so makes sure you have a bath each day followed by about 5-10 minutes with a bare bottom to give the wound air.
-If it’s very painful a cold gel pack can ease the swelling and the pain and you can rent a valley cushion from the NCT which is like a doughnut that allows you to keep the pressure off the wound when you sit down.
+To ease the pain of stitches and tears and aid recovery so make sure you have a bath each day followed by about 5-10 minutes with a bare bottom to give the wound air.
+If it’s very painful a cold gel pack can ease the swelling and the pain.
+An alternative is popping a sanitary towel in the freezer for a few minutes until it is cold, but not frozen, and using this instead.

 Piles are swollen blood vessels in the rectum.
-They are common in pregnancy and women also develop them after birth from the pressure of pushing.
+They are common in pregnancy and women may also develop them after birth from the pressure of pushing.
 They can be very itchy, sore and uncomfortable.
 Again, cold gel packs can relieve the discomfort but speak to your doctor if they haven’t gone.
-If you haven’t had these during pregnancy, you might still get them during the birth , owing to the huge pressure caused by pushing.
+If you haven’t had these during pregnancy, you might still get them during the birth, owing to the huge pressure caused by pushing.
 You should keep the area clean and patted dry and you can gently push the piles back inside while you are in the shower.
-If you use a cream make sure that it is suitable for pregnancy or breastfeeding women.
+If you use a cream, make sure that it is suitable for pregnant or breastfeeding women.

 It can be a shock to try and sit up after you’ve had a c-section as the muscles you use to sit up have been cut to deliver your baby.
 However, it’s important to get up and about as soon as you can after the birth but you may feel a little shaky the first time you wee, poo or have a shower.

-At first, you will need to gentle support.
-Your scar when you do go to the loo or feel a sneeze coming on as it will hurt your scar.
+At first, you will need to gently support your scar when you do go to the loo or feel a sneeze coming on as it will hurt your scar.

 Once the dressing has been removed (usually in the shower), you will need to keep the scar clean and dry (after showers) and look out for redness, puss or signs of infection.

-Depending on the kind of stitches or staples your surgeon used your midwife may visit to remove them when you are back at home.
+Depending on the kind of stitches or staples your surgeon used, your midwife may visit to remove them when you are back at home.
+Some hospitals now use a special surgical glue so there are no external stitches that need removing.

-A caesarian section is major abdominal surgery so be gentle with yourself after the birth.
-No heavy lifting e.g. hovering and you may need a check-up before your car insurance allows you to drive again.
+A caesarean section is major abdominal surgery so be gentle with yourself after the birth.
+No heavy lifting e.g. hoovering and you may need a check-up before your car insurance allows you to drive again (usually around 6 weeks).

-Postnatal pilates and yoga focus on rebuilding your core muscle strength which is particularly helpful after a c-section as those muscles have been cut during the delivery of your baby.
+Postnatal pilates and yoga focus on rebuilding your core muscle strength which is particularly helpful after a c-section.